 Flying with FPV goggles is one of the best experiences ever.
 Even using VR googles to play games or watch movies is a great feeling.
-You’re right in the heart of the action.
 When flying a drone, the view is equal to sitting right on the nose of the aircraft.
+FPV goggles put you right in the heart of the action.

 FPV Goggle Tips

 This is the specifications which you need understand when choosing an FPV goggle headset;